 Homebrew will install Scala in

-/usr/local, which is important for a number of reasons, and it also puts the man pages for the Scala tools in the appropriate place.
+/usr/local, and it also puts the man pages for the Scala tools in the appropriate place.

 If your next step is to learn Scala, I’m finding “Programming in Scala” to be very helpful.
 It was written by the creator of Scala, Martin Odersky, and the first edition is free online at https://www.artima.com/pins1ed/.